farisanadia/Simple-Social-Media-App-React-Node.js-ASP.NET-/README.md

 ## TODO:
 ### To Fix:
 - [x] change posts to also contain userid so i can find them based on user id ==> change finduserposts to use userid instead of username
-- [ ] store comments as its own .json with postid, when retrieving posts append comments with same postid. this is so that i can delete end edit individual comments. will be difficult to sync data.
+- [x] treat comment as post object, but somehow indicate that it is a post. this allows me to edit and delete my comments, as well as reply to comments.
 - [ ] clean up entire code base, ensuring it complies with OOP and SOLID principles, and uses ASP.NET and C# best practices.

 ### Users: